Monday, April 29, 2019

 DECA members have been preparing all year-long in their classrooms, with competition beginning at the local level as early as the fall.
-The top performers advance to state/provincial conferences held in early 2018 in order to qualify to compete at the International Career Development Conference.
+The top performers advance to state/provincial conferences held earlier in the year in order to qualify to compete at the International Career Development Conference.

 Yes, please!
 We welcome your friends and colleagues.